Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 There are two  files:
+[TO_DO]
 - Training set https://storage.googleapis.com/indianlegalbert/OPEN_SOURCED_FILES/Rhetorical_Role_Benchmark/Data/train.json

 - Dev set in the distractor setting https://storage.googleapis.com/indianlegalbert/OPEN_SOURCED_FILES/Rhetorical_Role_Benchmark/Data/train.json

+To preserve the integrity of test results, we do not release the test set to the public.
+Instead, we require you to submit your model so that we can run it on the test set for you.

 ### 1.2 Input Data Format